Americans are quitting their jobs at the fastest rate in 17 years

-JACKSONVILLE, Fla. - More Americans are quitting their jobs and going out on their own, than at any other time since 2001.
+JACKSONVILLE, Fla. - More Americans are quitting their jobs and going out on their own than at any time since 2001.

 The Bureau of Labor Standards found In January 2017, 3.2 million Americans gave up their jobs.
 That's up from 2.9 million in January 2016.
 It's also twice as many people as those who were laid off in April.